Bourne Grammar School: History

 The original foundation dates from no later than 1330, when a new headmaster was admitted to the school by the Lincoln Cathedral chapter.
 It was re-endowed in 1636 by a bequest of William Trollope, who had built the old school building in 1626.
-That building still exists in the Abbey Churchyard, although it was re-roofed and partially rebuilt in 1736.
+That building still exists in the Abbey Churchyard, although it was re-roofed and partially rebuilt in 1736, and is now Grade II listed.

 It continued to be used until 1904, but it was feared the coming railways would have made better-equipped schools more accessible causing the school to fade away.
 Efforts were made to reinstate it once the First World War was over, and in 1920, it opened in the building of the former National School, in North Street, moving to its present site in July 1921.

 In 1921, once its longer-term premises (where the school continues to be based) in South Road were usable, it moved there.
 At this stage, it was run by trustees under the name of the 'Harrington and Trollope Secondary School', after Robert Harrington and William Trollope, two local seventeenth-century philanthropists whose bequests had been made for the poor and the school of Bourne respectively.
 Kesteven County Council topped up the funds required with an annual grant and by paying for free places at the school for pupils who qualified for assistance.

 In 1947, following the end of the Second World War and the Education Act 1944, management was taken over by the Kesteven County Council and the current name was adopted.
 Since 1974, the county council concerned has been Lincolnshire, previously being controlled by the Kesteven Education Committee at Sleaford.
 In the 1970s, the school roll was around 400.

 In 2018 a new £3.5 million building opened for the Science department.
 The block included fifteen laboratories, a staff room, toilet facilities, and a climate-control system.
 It created 600 new spaces at the school.